 5. Talk to your neighbors.

-In high-risk places like Florida, finding low-cost home insurance can be tricky.
+Finding low-cost homeowners insurance in Florida and other catastrophe-prone areas can be tricky.
 But you know who probably has a risk profile similar to yours?
 Your neighbors.
 So have them over for coffee or stop them in their driveway and ask if they’ve got any tips.
 You may discover a great savings opportunity – and you may even make a friend.

 6. Raise your deductible.